 PGE also offers a nifty list of 10 free and 10 low-cost actions you can take today to help save money on your electric bill.
 If 20 suggestions just isn’t enough for you, you can also check out our extensive list of money-saving options.

-If you’re able to invest in improvements, you can also receive cash back from the Energy Trust of Oregon for qualifying energy-efficiency and renewable-energy projects.
+If you’re able to invest in improvements, you can also receive special discounts or cash back from the Energy Trust of Oregon for qualifying energy-efficiency and renewable-energy projects.
 If you’re working on weatherization, heating, cooling, water heaters, or installing new appliances, you’ll want to check this out.

 Better yet, you may even qualify for FREE weatherization services!
 If you meet the income guidelines, you can contact your local participating agency to receive a free in-home energy audit.
 During the audit, a qualified employee or contractor will assess ways you can save money on your bill and complete appropriate weatherization work.
 If you’re renting, your landlord will need to approve your participation.
 If your furnace or heat source isn’t working, you may be eligible for faster assistance.
 Click here for more information, including income guidelines and application instructions.